Peace Talks Trying to Save Yemen

 By Naveed Qazi | Editor, Globe Upfront

-In April 2023, a new glimmer of hope appeared for the breakthrough of the Yemen conflict which in contemporary times is regarded as one of the world’s most gruesome conflicts ever witnessed.
+A new glimmer of hope appeared for the breakthrough of the Yemen conflict, in April 2023 which in contemporary times is regarded as one of the world’s most gruesome conflicts ever witnessed.

-The talks could usher a new phase for Saudis after a complex conflict, amid the harrying war, as talks have been successful in making an eventual ceasefire with the Houthi rebels.
+The talks could usher a new phase for Saudis after a complex conflict amid the harrying war, as talks have successfully made an eventual ceasefire with the Houthi rebels.
 The UN’s envoy to Yemen, Hans Grundberg, ascertained that it was the nearest Yemen had been to peace negotiations since the infighting started.

-A path to a ceasefire in Yemen would be directly proportional to greater peace between Riyadh and Tehran as well, a bone of contention which may have been reminiscent during the talks which were brokered by China in March 2023.
+A path to a ceasefire in Yemen would be directly proportional to greater peace between Riyadh and Tehran, a bone of contention which may have been reminiscent of the talks that China brokered in March 2023.
 It shows the Saudi-Iran agreement has given a broader roadmap for greater reconciliation in the Middle East.

 At present, Saudi Arabia will be looking for assurances that the Houthis will not relaunch their campaign of sending drones into the kingdom.
-It seems like a plan that will require a buffer zone along the 800-mile border between Yemen and Saudi Arabia.
+It seems like a plan requiring a buffer zone along the 800-mile border between Yemen and Saudi Arabia.

-To furnish peace, Saudi Arabia has lifted the fuel imports.
+To furnish peace, Saudi Arabia has lifted the fuel import restrictions.
 The first ship has unloaded on the Hodeida harbour.
-This will facilitate the delivery of food, medicines, and other assistance to the Yemeni people.
-The blockade of Sanaa airport would be lifted as well, to allow some commercial flights per week, apparently to Cairo and Amman.
+This will facilitate food delivery, medicines, and other assistance to the Yemeni people.
+The blockade of Sanaa airport would also be lifted to allow some commercial flights per week, apparently to Cairo and Amman.

-It was the Omanis who made first contact with the rebels.
-It all reflected that Omani Sultan Haitham is following in the footsteps of his illustrious predecessor Qaboos, as a skilled diplomat who was apt at reducing regional tensions.
+It were the Omanis who made first contact with the rebels.
+It all reflected that Omani Sultan Haitham is following the footsteps of his illustrious predecessor Sultan Qaboos, as a skilled diplomat who was apt at reducing regional tensions.

-When it comes to American intervention, Biden in 2022 publicly called for an end to the war and suspended some offensive military aid to Saudis, but it was not enough to satisfy many anti-war senators in Congress, as opposed to continual assistance to the kingdom which gained momentum and eventually helped the cease-fire as well.
-But, in the past, Biden's firm refusal to seriously deal with Crown Prince Salman, the architect of the Yemen war, reflects that he didn’t stand firm on his position regarding the matter, especially during his presidential campaigns.
+Regarding American intervention, in 2022, Biden publicly called for an end to the war and suspended some offensive military aid to Saudis.
+Still, it was not enough to satisfy many anti-war senators in US Congress.
+But, in the past, Biden's refusal to seriously deal with Crown Prince Salman, the architect of the Yemen war, reflects that he didn’t stand firm on his position regarding the matter, especially during his presidential campaigns.
 The Trump administration too had an urge to uncritically support Saudi Arabia’s intervention in Yemen, which resulted in a delusional mistake.
-Obama, on the other hand, had Iran nuclear deal as his priority, and he never wanted Saudi opposition to it, showing his half-heartedness to resolve the Yemen war.
+On the other hand, Obama had Iran nuclear deal as his priority, and he never wanted Saudi opposition to it.
+It also showed his half-heartedness to resolve the Yemen war.

-In all this, it seems that Tehran is a major beneficiary of the truce.
+In all this, Tehran is a major beneficiary of the truce.
 Tehran has a foothold on the Arabian Peninsula overlooking the strategic Bab el Mandab Strait between the Red Sea and the Indian Ocean.
-Despite giving an ideological vent and military aid to Houthis, and being more closer than ever to Islamic Revolutionary Guard Corps for seven years or so when the Saudi intervention began, the rebel group mostly remains fiercely independent in their operations.
+Despite getting an ideological vent and military aid from Islamic Revolutionary Guard Corps for seven years or so, when the Saudi intervention began, Houthis mostly remain fiercely independent in their operations.

-The fragile situation also shows that a ceasefire may collapse at any time with little or no warnings.
+The fragile situation also shows that a ceasefire may collapse anytime without warnings.
 It made Bruce Ridel write in Brookings: ‘There are several spoilers in the country including Al Qaeda, independent warlords, and others who want the war to continue.
 The challenge of converting the truce into a political process is enormous.
 It may be wiser to concentrate on short steps, for example, more flights from Sanaa for medical evacuations.
 The top priority is to extend the ceasefire indefinitely.’

 Yemeni analysts, however, say that without genuine care of resolution among the Yemenis themselves, any positive development for prolonged peace cannot take root.